 Safe Environment Program for Adult Employees, Volunteers, Religious, Priests and Deacons

-- attend a Protecting God’s Children workshop and agree to view online training updates every three years thereafter
+- Attend a Protecting God’s Children live workshop and complete online updates every three years.

-- agree to provide a hard copy or electronic signature to the Ethical Code of Conduct for Clergy, Employees and Volunteers Working in Ministry
+- Understand and sign the Archdiocese’s Code of Ethical Conduct for Clergy, Employees, and Volunteers Working in Ministry.

 Sexual Abuse Prevention Training for Adults—Protecting God’s Children

 This program provides education regarding what signs to look for in the detection of abuse, both in circumstances and events which might indicate abuse as well as signs in the minors themselves.
-Training will be renewed online every three years.
-Sign-up online.
+To sign up for training, to submit the background check information, and to sign the code of ethics go to https://www.preventandprotectstl.org/registration/register.htm to register.

 Individuals who are victims of sexual abuse and who are required to be in compliance in order to work or volunteer in SPA are encouraged to contact the Executive Director of the Office of Child and Youth Protection (314-792-7271) to inquire about alternative educational materials.